Portraying cancer through art

 Saturday, 1 March 2014

-Kris Smith, an academic in the School of Creative Arts, combines his interests in photo media and working with young people for the interdisciplinary Growing Up With Cancer Project.
+Kris Smith, an academic in the School of Creative Industries, combines his interests in photo media and working with young people for the interdisciplinary Growing Up With Cancer Project.

 A young woman is photographed in a shopping centre with an omnipresent purple helium balloon floating above her head.
 Another is pictured wading knee-deep through a river, the outline of a skeleton eerily superimposed over her body.
 Yet another image features the face of a youth, his identity obscured by blurring.